 HOW AND WHY WE USE YOUR PERSONAL INFORMATION?

 Your personal information, however provided to us, may be used for the purposes specified in this Notice, including:

-The Royal Foundation engages in ‘donor profiling’; identification of, and subsequent research into, prospective major donors and influencers – individuals, charitable trusts, companies and volunteers to gain a better understanding of our supporters and identify prospective supporters.
-This profiling, which may include identifying indicators of wealth and analysis of our database in future, will inform our fundraising strategy, helping us to provide you with relevant and effective communications and strengthening the relationship with our supporters in the most efficient way possible.
-As a charity, this helps the Foundation make best use of its charitable funds in order to maximise the public benefit it is able to deliver.
+The Earthshot Prize engages identification of, and subsequent research into, prospective major donors and influencers – individuals, charitable trusts, companies and volunteers to gain a better understanding of our supporters and identify prospective supporters.
+We use the following public sources of information to undertake this research including: [Companies House (directorships, shareholdings and company accounts) the Charity Commission register, The Electoral Roll (Open Register), the Land Registry, directories (such as The Sunday Times Rich List, Debretts and Who’s Who) , Linked In, Inside Philanthropy, reliable print and broadcast media (including newspapers, magazines and online publications), and information that individuals have put into the public domain such as company websites or professional networking sites.
+This processing, which may include identifying indicators of wealth and analysis of our database, will inform our fundraising strategy, helping us to provide you with relevant and effective communications and strengthening the relationship with our supporters in the most efficient way possible.
+As a charity, this helps The Earthshot Prize make best use of its charitable funds in order to maximise the public benefit it is able to deliver.

 Like many charities, we need to undertake checks on individuals who give or propose to give large donations to us, so that we are complying with our duties to protect charity funds, assets, and reputation, and to comply with the “know your donor” principles further to Charity Commission guidance, to prevent fraud, and also to ensure compliance with our own